FreeFem/FreeFem-doc/docs/reference/ExternalLibraries.md

 ## dfft

-Refere to the [FFTW documentation](http://www.fftw.org/) for more informations.
+Refer to the [FFTW documentation](http://www.fftw.org/) for more informations.

 ### plandfft